cornerstonejs/dicomParser/README.md

 _Has unit tests_

-I generally feel that units tests are _mostly_ a waste of time for front end development, but a DICOM parser is perhaps one of the best examples of when you should write unit tests.
+I generally feel that units tests are _often_ a waste of time for front end development.
+Where unit tests do make sense is code that is decoupled from the user interface - like a DICOM parsing module.
 I did use [TDD](http://en.wikipedia.org/wiki/Test-driven_development) on this project and had unit tests covering ~ 80% of the code paths passing before I even tried to load my first real DICOM file.
 Before I wrote this library, I did a quick prototype without unit tests that actually took me much less time